dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Timeboxing

-Timeboxing is the practice of allocating a fixed time period, known as a timebox, to each planned activity.
-Often used in Agile methodologies, timeboxing is a tool for managing scope and ensuring that time is allocated efficiently.
+Timeboxing is a time management technique commonly used in Agile methodologies but applicable in various project management and business analysis contexts.
+In this approach, a fixed time period, known as a "timebox," is allocated to each activity or task.
+The objective is to complete the defined work within the set time frame, without allowing it to extend.
+If the work is not completed within the timebox, it is either moved to the next timebox or re-evaluated to understand the reasons for the delay.
+Timeboxing is effective for maintaining schedule discipline, limiting scope creep, and ensuring that high-priority items receive focused attention.

 ### Time Management